LearnBoost/cluster/docs/api.md

    - `start`.
 When the server is starting (pre-spawn)
    - `worker`.
 When a worker is spawned, passing the `worker`
    - `listening`.
 When the server is listening for connections (post-spawn)
    - `closing`.
-When master is gracefully shutting down
+When master is shutting down
    - `close`.
 When master has completed shutting down
    - `worker killed`.
 When a worker has died
    - `worker exception`.
 Worker uncaughtException.
 Receives the worker and exception object